 The Top 10 Sponsored Content Campaigns of May

 At Pressboard, we’re invested in growing the sponsored content industry, whether that involves connecting advertisers and publishers through our own platform or celebrating the incredible work of our peers.
-That’s why we write about our favorite sponsored content campaigns every month.
-So without further ado, here are 10 incredible pieces of sponsored content that publishers and advertisers created together in May, 2019.
+That’s why we write about our favourite sponsored content campaigns every month.
+So without further ado, here are 10 incredible pieces of sponsored content that publishers, influencers and advertisers created together in May, 2020.
 You can submit your own campaigns to be considered for next month’s roundup here.

 Businesses need a secure data loss prevention strategy to protect sensitive information from being unwittingly or intentionally leaked.
 This May, WP BrandStudio and Microsoft teamed up to create a cool interactive content campaign that demonstrates why Microsoft 365 Insider Risk Management is the perfect solution to stopping inside threats.

 Comfort food is definitely a dietary staple during this time spent in quarantine, but comfort foods tend to have a lot of calories, sodium, sugar, and fat (they may be good for our souls, but not for our bodies).
 Thankfully, Heinz has teamed up with The Guardian to help you “healthify” some of the most popular comfort foods.
 From burgers to brownies to fish and chips, this article reveals five creative ways to enjoy our favourite comfort foods without the extra guilt.
 You’d be surprised at how making simple ingredient swaps or sneaking in extra veggies will cut down the fat and sugar in these recipes, all without forgoing flavor!